senier/cobrafuzz/README.md

 * The function must catch and ignore any expected exceptions that arise when passing invalid input to the tested package.
 * The fuzz target must call the test function/library with with the passed buffer or a transformation on the test buffer if the structure is different or from different type.
 * Fuzz functions can also implement application level checks to catch application/logical bugs - For example: decode the buffer with the testable library, encode it again, and check that both results are equal.
 To communicate the results the result/bug the function should throw an exception.
-* pythonfuzz will report any unhandled exceptions as crashes as well as inputs that hit the memory limit specified to pythonfuzz or hangs/they run more the the specified timeout limit per testcase.
+* cobrafuzz will report any unhandled exceptions as crashes as well as inputs that hit the memory limit specified to cobrafuzz or hangs/they run more the the specified timeout limit per testcase.

 ### Running